auraecosystem/ARC-AGI-3-Agents_zero/README.md

 GEMINI_API_KEY=your_gemini_api_key_here
 ```

-Iy you face rate limit error, you can two more api key from multiple accounts
+Iy you face rate limit error, you can 5 more api key from multiple accounts

 ```
 GEMINI_API_KEY_1=